ONSdigital/dp-census-atlas/architecture.md

 We have working output files, plus a hacked front-end working demo, using three 'flat file APIs', eg.:

     - .../data/msoa/62-42-7/QS501EW0002.csv <-- data API      (get the viz data for a category, for one tile)
-    - .../breaks/msoa/QS501EW0002.json      <-- breaks API (get the breaks for a category, at a geotype level)
+    - .../breaks/msoa/QS501EW0002.json      <-- breaks API    (get the breaks for a category, for a geotype)
-    - .../geo/msoa/W02000139.geojson        <-- geography API (get info about a geography, eg name)
+    - .../geo/W02000139.geojson             <-- geography API (get info about a geography, eg name, bbox)

 NB.
 Front end is a now a bit of a mess, preventing UI work from merging.